 With a commitment to spirited and gracious dialogue and a confidence in the ultimate harmony between God’s Word and God’s world, BioLogos has worked since then to transform the conversation on science and faith in the church and the public square.

-INTEGRATE is a project of BioLogos.
-The INTEGRATE curriculum development team includes scientists, teachers, and homeschool parents, all of whom follow Christ.
-Science and theology content will be reviewed by experts in relevant disciplines, and all materials will be piloted in both homeschool and Christian school settings.
-Feedback from expert reviewers and pilot teachers will be incorporated before INTEGRATE becomes commercially available.
-Additional consulting about the needs of Christian schools, teachers, and students is provided by a panel of Christian administrators and educators from a range of Christian faith traditions who work in a variety of educational settings.
+Integrate is a project of BioLogos.
+The author team includes scientists, teachers, and homeschool parents, all of whom follow Christ.
+Science and theology content has been reviewed by experts in relevant disciplines, and all units have been field-tested in both homeschool and Christian school settings.
+Feedback from expert reviewers and pilot teachers was incorporated during multiple stages of revision to ensure scientific, theological, and pedagogical excellence.

-The BioLogos INTEGRATE project was made possible through the support of grants from the John Templeton Foundation and TBF Foundation.
-The opinions expressed on this site are those of the authors and do not necessarily reflect the views of either foundation.
-We are also grateful for financial support from the Rainbow Foundation and from individual supporters.
-If you are interested in supporting BioLogos projects like INTEGRATE, please give today!
+Integrate was made possible through the generous financial support of the John Templeton Foundation, TBF Foundation, and other supporters.
+The opinions expressed in this resource are those of the authors and do not necessarily reflect the views of the funders.
+If you are interested in supporting BioLogos projects like Integrate, please give today!

-An INTEGRATE unit addresses a cluster of questions related to a topical area that is covered in a typical high school biology course (e.g. Ways of Knowing, Creation Care, The Bible and Origins).
+An Integrate unit addresses a cluster of Essential Questions related to a topical area (e.g. DNA technologies and ethics, climate change, Bible interpretation and science, evolution).
 Units are composed of modules, each of which is a self-contained set of activities with one main focus.
-Modules are designed in sequence such that they build on each other, but a teacher may pick and choose which modules within a given unit she wants to use.
+Modules are designed in sequence such that they build on each other, but you may pick and choose which modules to use within a given unit.